usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-4a.md

     - Clean, parse, and stem the resulting text to populate the inverted index in the same way plain text files were handled in previous projects.

-    See the [HtmlCleaner](https://github.com/usf-cs212-spring2019/template-htmlcleaner) homework for a starting point.
+    See the [LinkParser](https://github.com/usf-cs212-fall2019/template-linkparser) and [HtmlCleaner](https://github.com/usf-cs212-fall2019/template-htmlcleaner) homework assignments for a starting point.

   - You may *NOT* use any of the classes in the `java.util.concurrent` package.